rsinger86/drf-access-policy/README.md

         return getattr(account, field) == request.user
 ```

-Notice how we're re-using the `user_must_be` method by parameterizing it with the model field that should be equal fo the user of the request.
+Notice how we're re-using the `user_must_be` method by parameterizing it with the model field that should be equal fo the user of the request: the statement will only be effective if this condition passes.

 ## Multitenancy Data / Restricting QuerySets